AdekunleAdetunji/college_library/README.md

 ### Frontend

-The user interfaces, accessible to both staffs and students, will be developed using Next.js, a variant of JavaScript.
+The user interfaces, accessible to both staffs and students, will be developed using react.js, a framework of JavaScript.
 This development will be undertaken by Olawale Olawole.

 ### Backend